Cais/bns-login/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 2.1.1 =
+* Release May 2013
+* Correct default redirect URL to point to 'wp-admin'

 = 2.1 =
 * Released May 2013
 * Added plugin version data dynamically to enqueue calls